kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 For each PVC in the template:
 - compatible: the number of PVCs that are compatible with the template.
-  These replicas will not be blocked on Pod recreation if `volumeClaimSyncStrategy` is `LockStep`.
+  These replicas will not be blocked on Pod recreation.
 - updating: the number of PVCs that are being updated in-place (e.g. expansion in progress).
-- overSized: the number of PVCs that are over-sized.
+- overSized: the number of PVCs that are larger than the template.
 - totalCapacity: the sum of `status.capacity` of all the PVCs.

 Some fields in the `status` are also updated to reflect the staus of the PVCs: